With online activity becoming the norm in so many associations’ operations, virtual advocacy to get the word out about your cause just makes sense.

 You can encourage members to devote some free time to contact legislators via email and phone to push for change.
 These campaigns are an excellent way to get legislators to take notice of your association and specific causes relative to others.

-Draft email and call templates your members can use to contact legislators.
+To set members up for success, associations should consider providing email and phone call templates they can use to contact legislators.
 Templates help achieve efficiency while ensuring the content of the message remains uniform.

 The potential downside of templates can be the perceived lack of personalization.
 So, make sure members know how to provide some personalization to each template, beyond addressing the legislator by name.